kousherAlam/node-express-oauth/README.md

 6. To begin go to [http://localhost:9000/authorize](http://localhost:9000/authorize).
 This will take you to the authorization page.
 The sample user data can be found [here](authorization-server.js#L29).
 For example, `user1` and `password1` are one username-password pair.
 7. If all goes well, you should be taken to a welcome page showing the users information.

-## Task to do a complete project
-- user will be able to create thier account.
-- user will be able to login into their accout.
--